Skip to main content

 Netherlands

-The Netherlands regularly report hate crime data to ODIHR.
+The Netherlands regularly reports hate crime data to ODIHR.
 Police and prosecution statistics are published annually.
 A victimization survey is conducted by the Central Bureau of Statistics every two years and the results are published here.

 Hate crime data collection in the Netherlands

-Support for hate crime victims in Netherlands
+Support for hate crime victims in the Netherlands

-Access more information at the Legislation Online website Legislationline TANDIS Access more information at the Tolerance and Non-Discrimination Information System (TANDIS) website
+TANDIS Access more information at the Tolerance and Non-Discrimination Information System (TANDIS) website

 SELECT YEAR